dron3flyv3r/godot-agents-tui/README.md

    - Press `t` to start training

 5. **Monitor progress** (Metrics tab):
 - Press `3` to view real-time training metrics
 - Watch reward curves and other statistics
+- Press `c` in the Metrics tab to load saved run overlays and compare multiple runs on the same chart

 6. **Export models** (Export tab):
    - Press `4` to access export options